mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 Google's UI does not support modifications to their server.
 However, our [Custom Mappings](https://docs.mparticle.com/guides/platform-guide/connections/#custom-mappings) feature does support mapping event names and parameters server-side.

 <aside>
-Note that our Custom Mappings feature also supports Android and iOS client-side, but does not currently support web.
+Note that our Custom Mappings feature also supports Android and iOS/tvOS client-side, but does not currently support web.
 For Web client-side mappings, you must use Google's UI.
 The Custom Mapping is available in the Web UI, but it will only work if `Forward Requests Server Side` is checked.
 </aside>

 ## Troubleshooting